Drivers face massive blow as council mulls over 'two-tier' parking charges in tourist hotspot impacting thousands

 Parking increases to come into effect in April 2025

-Drivers have been warned of new parking hikes coming in next year across popular tourist spots in the South West which will see prices more than double.
+Drivers have been warned they could face new parking hikes next year across popular tourist spots in the South West which may see prices more than double.

-South Hams District Council in Devon revealed it will introduce higher parking fees for non-residents across more than 20 public car parks starting April 2025.
+South Hams District Council in Devon revealed it has proposed a two-tier system, subject to public consultation, which if approved, could introduce higher parking fees for non-residents across more than 20 public car parks.

-The new two-tier parking fee policy could see visitors paying double the amount charged to local residents.
+The new two-tier parking fee policy which could come in as early as April next year could see visitors paying double the amount charged to local residents.

 The move comes as the local authority looks to address the increased strain on local services caused by the influx of tourists during peak seasons.